 Math History |

-As we saw earlier with the Covid graphs, Math is hidden in so much of what we do that we often take it for granted.
+As we saw earlier with the Covid graphs, Math is embedded in so much of what we do that we often take it for granted.
+"Productivity" devices like our phones are made possible by the math behind them, but the user is spared the complexity.
 But it's important remember that it wasn't always this way.
 At one point in history, mathematics was absolutely intertwined with everyday life.
 People didn't always have computers programmed to do the math for us.
+They used ledgers to compound monthly interest by hand.
+They did the math to determine the thickness and amount of copper cable to electrify America.
+They laid out the country with a transit, solar ephemeris, and a survey rod.
 So to accomplish things, people had to think and reason solutions to life's problems.
-Math wasn't just for Mathematicians, and in fact there wasn't even an occupation with the title, "Mathematician."
-The people who created all the math had other vocations...philosophers, ministers, scientists, and poets.
+Math wasn't just for Mathematicians.
+In fact there wasn't even an occupation with the title, "Mathematician."
+The people who created all the math had other vocations...philosophers, ministers, scientists, poets, merchants, foremen, and farmers.

 We teach Euclidean Geometry represented on a Cartesian coordinate plane and using the Pythagorean Theorem.
 We teach Precalculus by doing binomial expansion using Pascal's Triangle, systems of equations with Gaussian Elimination, and we expose our students to Euler's number for the first time.
-We study Calculus created by Newton and Liebniz by doing Reimann sums.
+We study Calculus created by Newton and Liebniz while performing Reimann sums.

 All this, yet, we are not required to teach kids about these math creators, nor the situations in which they felt compelled to create it.
 Our own academic language, which we use freely in class, is like a foreign language to those we teach...and for whatever reason, we do not view that as a problem.